-Nikon D600 versus Nikon D610
+Nikon D600 vs D610

 The Nikon D600 and the Nikon D610 are two enthusiast cameras that were revealed to the public, respectively, in September 2012 and October 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-Both cameras offer a resolution of 24.2 megapixel.
+Both cameras offer a resolution of 24.2 megapixels.

 In this particular case, the Nikon D600 and the Nikon D610 have exactly the same width and height, and, thus, have identically-sized bodies.
 Moreover, the two cameras also share the same weight.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.
+Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

-|Nikon D600»||141 mm||113 mm||82 mm||850 g||900||YES||2012||2,099||discont.||check|
+|Nikon D600»||141 mm||113 mm||82 mm||850 g||900||Y||Sep 2012||2,099||Nikon D600|

-|Nikon D610 (⇒ lft)||141 mm||113 mm||82 mm||850 g||900||YES||2013||1,999||Nikon D610|
+|Nikon D610«||141 mm||113 mm||82 mm||850 g||900||Y||Oct 2013||1,999||Nikon D610|

 The size of the imaging sensor is a crucial determinant of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature a full frame sensor and have a format factor (sometimes also referred to as "crop factor") of 1.0.
 Within the spectrum of camera sensors, this places the review cameras among the large-sensor cameras that aim for top notch image quality.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.